leoz0214/FoodHygieneAnalysis/factors/REPORT.md

 The graph illustrates this data.
 <img src="report_images/hygiene_by_business_type.png">

 Hygiene standards vary a lot by business type. **Farmers** do the best in terms of Hygiene, followed by various other supplier-based businesses.
 Other than suppliers, Schools/Universities do well too, ranking third.
-Again, following the Rating trend, **Takeaways** have significantly worse average Hygiene scores, 1.15 points greater than the next worst, Restaurants/Cafes/Canteens.
+Again, following the Rating trend, **Takeaways** have by far the worst average Hygiene scores, 1.15 points greater than the next worst, Restaurants/Cafes/Canteens.

 Next, here are the average Cleanliness scores by business type, rounded to two decimal places, from best to worst: